 2. You can increase your approval chances by paying down revolving debt

 If your credit score is preventing you from being approved for refinancing and you’re carrying a balance on your credit card, there’s a simple way to boost your score.

 Reduce your credit card debt as much as possible before you reapply for refinancing.
 This will lower your credit utilization ratio, which in turn boosts your your credit score.
 A low credit utilization ratio can show lenders that you are managing your budget well and not taking on additional credit card debt each month.

 Aim to keep your credit utilization at 30% or less.
 In fact, if you aren’t carrying a balance on your credit card right now, keep it that way for a billing cycle before you apply for student loan refinancing — if you can wait.
 That way, your balance will be reported as lower when refinancing lenders pull your credit report.

 3. Auditing your credit report can increase your chances of approval

 Another way to improve your chances of approval is to audit your credit report.
-You can get free copies of your report at AnnualCreditReport.com.
+You can get a free copy of your credit report from each of the three bureaus every 12 months at AnnualCreditReport.com.